egoist/vuepack/README.md

 - Split vendor code from your app
 - A boilerplate which is small and focusing on client-side apps

+<h2></h2>

-For Vue 1 version please head to [vue-1](https://github.com/egoist/vuepack/tree/vue-1) branch.
+For Vue 1 please head to [vue-1](https://github.com/egoist/vuepack/tree/vue-1) branch.

+For JSX component please head to [jsx](https://github.com/egoist/vuepack/tree/jsx) branch, it works pretty well but has no built-in hot reloading support for now.

+For Isomorphic rendering please head to [vue-isomorphic-starter](https://github.com/egoist/vue-isomorphic-starter).

 ## Get Started